 4).
 To provide other needed services in support of the Mission, as determined by the Board of Directors of Survivorship.

 We recognize ritualistic abuse as being any repeated, systematic abuse within a cult or other controlling group, or in the name of a belief or ideology.
 Ritualistic abuse frequently combines mental, physical, emotional and spiritual abuse in an attempt to condition every aspect of the victim’s humanity.

-Survivorship welcomes and embraces men and women who are committed to end abuse, regardless of race, religion, political party, or sexual orientation.
+Survivorship welcomes people who are committed to end abuse, regardless of race, religion, political party, or sexual orientation.
 No matter what religion, political party, or social movement was used to rationalize the crimes committed against you, you are welcome here.
 No matter what psychological, social, or spiritual path you are following to reclaim your life, Survivorship celebrates your healing.

 Who Belongs to Survivorship?